 The table below outlines the general schedule for this Program.
 Applicants are encouraged to check the https://water.ca.gov/Programs/Integrated-Regional-Water-Management/Riverine-Stewardship-Program/Riverine-Stewardship-Grants website for exact dates as they become available.
-Applications will be accepted on a rolling basis and evaluated at set intervals.
-Awards will be made on a regular basis through the solicitations until funds are committed.
+Concepts will be accepted on a rolling basis and evaluated monthly.
+DWR will invite Grantees to submit a full application and awards will be made on a quarterly basis through the solicitations until funds are committed.

-The RSP Grant Review Team meets quarterly to review applications.
-All successful full applications must be approved by the DWR director.
+The RSP Grant Review Team meets quarterly to review full applications.
+All successful full applications must be approved by the DWR Director.